 Geese start to arrive from their Northern breeding grounds, with numbers peaking in October.
 We see great numbers of Pink-footed, Greylag, Barnacle and White-fronted Geese, with a few rarities thrown in.
 The Moray Firth is a good place to find hundreds at a time, but for really big numbers then a trip to Islay and Jura or the Solway Firth is thoroughly recommended.
 Seaduck numbers on the Moray Firth continue to build in Autumn, reaching their peak around mid November, with winter plumaged Divers and Grebes building too.

 Late September and through October are superb times for migration, and all of our holidays in this period include a large element of birding, with exciting migration-focussed excursions to Lewis, Harris and Skye on the Outer Limits Adventure.
-At a time of great numbers and rarities we run special tours for birders in Shetland, North Ronaldsay (Orkney), Outer Hebrides and Fair Isle, Coll and Tiree, celebrating common species, but hoping for scarce and rare vagrants!
+At a time of great numbers and rarities we run special tours for birders in Shetland, North Ronaldsay (Orkney), Outer Hebrides and Fair Isle, Coll and Tiree, and our new Isle of Scilly departure celebrating common species, but hoping for scarce and rare vagrants!

-If you would like to come and enjoy one of popular Autumn holidays, take a look at some of our other holidays not mentioned above, including Scottish Specials & Autumn Migration, Late Autumn in the Highlands and the bargain Birds of Strathspey in Autumn short breaks.
+If you would like to come and enjoy one of popular Autumn holidays, take a look at some of our other holidays not mentioned above, including Scottish Specials & Autumn Migration, Highland Autumn Birding and the bargain Scottish Birding in Autumn short breaks.